tap349/tap349.github.io/_posts/2019-09-28-category-theory.md

   In case of function identity arrow is implemented as identity function.

   Identity function is not that useful in daily life but it's useful as an argument to, or a return from, a higher-order function.
 For example, HOF might do nothing but still it has to return a function to be used down the chain of functions => here identity function comes to the rescue.

 ### 1.3 Composition is the Essence of Programming

-Composition is how we solve non-trivial problems in programming - moreover it's the ONLY way we know about how to deal with complex problems: we decompose bigger problems into smaller problems and so on.
-After that we write code to solve all the small problems.
-Then there comes the essence of programming: we compose those pieces of code, combine solutions to small problems to create solutions to larger problems.
+Composition is how we solve non-trivial problems in programming - moreover it's the ONLY way we know about how to deal with complex problems: if you want to deal with complex problems you have to be able to chop the bigger problem into smaller subproblems and so forth, solve them separately and then combine solutions together.
+This is the essence of programming: we combine solutions to small problems to create solutions to larger problems.
 Decomposition wouldn't make sense without composition.

 This is so called "divide and conquer" approach or they also say "to eat an elephant in small pieces".

+Say, you don't know how to build a rocket because you don't know how to divide this problem into subproblems and solve each of these subproblems separately.
+If you are able to divide your big problem into small tasks - your problem is half solved.

+Moreover we can see only those problems which have structure - we don't see problems that don't have structure or which we don't know how to chop into pieces.
+In this case we say that we don't know how to solve these problems, we just give up.
+That is we like numerous classifications - this is how understand the world around us.

+Composability may be not a property of nature but a property of our brain only.
+We have to see structure everywhere

+=> CT is not about math, it's about our minds, how our minds operate.
+It doesn't help us to learn what things are but it helps us to learn how we can study, explore these things.

+Composition lies at the very root of CT - it's part of the definition of category itself.
+And composition is the essence of programming:

+CATEGORY => (essence of) => COMPOSITION => (essence of) => PROGRAMMING

+=> composition is what likens CT and programming: both CT and programming are about composing things.